How to choose the right metal - metal rods

 High

-What are the pros and cons of aluminium, stainless steel and brass?
+What are the pros and cons of aluminium, stainless steel, and galvanised steel, and mild steel?

 Pros